LPMHuy/Combinatoric-and-Graph/README.txt

 ********* ALL CREDITS GOES TO https://algs4.cs.princeton.edu *********

-Execute with following commands: javac Dijkstra.java java Dijkstra input.txt n
+Execute with following commands: javac DijkstraSP.java java DijkstraSP input.txt n

 * n is which vertex you want to begin with / ex: java Dijkstra input.txt 0 *